Need a Roofer? Get 4 Free Quotes From Local Pros:

 An Asphalt roof will likely perform better in more temperate climates.
 In hotter climates, direct sunlight and the resulting thermal shock arising from the rapidly changing temperatures may cause shingle to crack, thus greatly shortening the lifespan of an asphalt shingle roof.

-Similarly, places that receive a lot of snowfall are not at all ideal for asphalt shingle roofs, as they are not nearly as good as metal in shedding snow build-up, which may lead to costly ice dam issues.
-Cost-wise, composition shingle roofs are the least expensive to install, but their relatively short lifespan and effective lack of proper recycling methods account for fairly frequent re-roofing applications, expensive tear offs and environmental degradation as a result of disposal of the old shingles into the landfills.
+Similarly, places that receive a lot of snowfall, may not necessarily be ideal for asphalt shingle roofs because, they are not nearly as good as metal in shedding snow build-up, which may lead to costly ice dam issues.
+Cost-wise, composition shingle roofs are the least expensive to install, but their relatively short lifespan and effective lack of proper recycling methods account for some fairly frequent re-roofing applications, expensive tear offs, and as some would argue, environmental degradation, as a result of the disposal of the old shingles into our landfills.

 Cedar/Wood Shingles & Shakes